 For those who go to the grave in shame, the level of shame they perpetuated on earth is what carries with them into eternity.

-For those of us who have been redeemed, that shame was removed the moment the Spirit of God came upon us and changed our lives forever.
+For those who have been redeemed, that shame was removed the moment the Spirit of God came upon them and changed their lives forever.

-The Lord completely turns the tide of regret to an opportunity for eternal reward.
+The Lord completely turns the tide of regret into an opportunity for eternal reward.

 The process for freedom is found in Christ.
 Your identity is found in Him.
 Walk in obedience, trust Him that He is making you new and believe your identity is in Him alone.